Functional central limit theorem for topological functionals of Gaussian critical points: Proof of the multi-variate CLT, Theorem

 We now proceed along the lines of \cite[Theorem 1.3]{bel} to show that $\s^2 > 0$.
 In order to avoid redundancy, we sometimes sketch the general argument and concentrate on the steps that are markedly different.
-We note that some of our steps are in fact simpler because we work in the subcritical percolation regime.
-We now briefly comment on the assumption that $\mu(u) \ne 0$.
+We note that some of our steps are in fact simpler because {\blue of the percolation Assumption \ref{ass:perco}.
+We now briefly comment on the assumption that $\mu(u) \ne 0$.}

-\begin{remark} Recall that $\mu(u) = \lim_{n\tff} |W_n | ^{-1} \mathbf E(\b(W_n \cap \E(u)))$ for the normalised expected functional of the excursion set $\E(u)$.
-A key step in the positivity proof of \cite[Theorem 1.3]{bel} is the positivity of $\mu(u)$.
+\begin{remark} A key step in the positivity proof of \cite[Theorem 1.3]{bel} is the positivity of $\mu(u)$.
 While for the considered case of connected components this can be enforced by assuming that the support of the spectral measure has a support containing an open set, the situation is more complicated and we plan to proceed as in \cite[Theorem 1.2c]{wigman1} and \cite[Proposition 5.2]{wigman2}.

 Nevertheless, in the case of actual Betti numbers, the positivity of $\mu(u)$ can be verified along the lines of the \cite{wigman2,wigman1}.
 More precisely \cite{wigman2,wigman1} deal with Betti numbers of level sets whereas we need excursion sets and general topological functionals.
 Although this change does not cause major differences, we briefly recall the argument from \cite[Lemma 5.5]{wigman2} to make our presentation self-contained.
 We first consider any smooth function $h \co \R^d \to \R$ with support in some compact set $D \su \R^d$ such that the excursion set at level $u$ has a positive Betti number.
 Now, as in Lemma \cite[Lemma 5.5]{wigman2}, since the field $F$ is smooth it allows for a series representation in terms of eigenfunctions, and we can conclude that with positive probability, $h$ is at most $\e$ away from $F$ in $\mathcal{C}^1(D)$-distance.
 Hence, we conclude from Morse theory in the form of Lemma \ref{lm:Morse} that with positive probability the excursion sets of $F$ and of $h$ are isotopic.
 Hence, the excursion set $A(u; F)$ has a positive Betti number with positive probability. \end{remark}